ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 	- Deep Belief Networks (*DBN*)
 	- Long-Short Term Memory (*LSTM*)

-Most available pretrained large models already offer great performance in terms of social media and product review analysis out of the box.
-On top of that, there are thousands of variations for each existing large model; there are multiple forks containing tuned pretrained models specific for a given application, such as Twitter polarity analysis or IMDB movie rating analysis.
+Most available pre-trained large models already offer outstanding performance in terms of social media and product review analysis out of the box.
+On top of that, there are thousands of variations for each existing large model; there are multiple forks containing tuned pre-trained models specific for a given application, such as Twitter polarity analysis or IMDB movie rating analysis.

 ## 2. Rule-based approaches
-As its name suggests, the rule-based approach follows a set of predefined, hardcoded rules in order to classify the text's sentiment.
-The result is a set of rules based on which the text is labeled as positive/neutral/negative.
-These rules are also known as lexicons, hence the Rule-based approach is also called **Lexicon-based approach**.
+As its name suggests, the rule-based approach follows predefined, hardcoded rules to classify the text's sentiment.
+The result is a set of rules based on which the text is labelled as positive/neutral/negative.
+These rules are also known as lexicons; hence the Rule-based approach is also called **Lexicon-based approach**.

-Upon performing the sentiment analysis on a sentence or paragraph, each of the words are scored, and a final score is calculated based on the frequency of each word.
+Upon performing the sentiment analysis on a sentence or paragraph, each word is scored, and a final score is calculated based on the frequency of each word.

-In general, a rule-based approach follows similar initial steps to a ML approach, the biggest difference being there's no model to train, test and validate: We preprocess the text, tokenize it, enrich it with part of speech (*POS*) tagging, and classify it according to a set of predefined rules; it's essentially a simpler process.
+In general, a rule-based approach follows similar initial steps to an ML approach, the most significant difference being there's no model to train, test and validate: We preprocess the text, tokenize it, enrich it with part of speech (*POS*) tagging, and classify it according to a set of predefined rules; it's essentially a more straightforward process.

-The major disadvantage with this approach, is that most libraries are not capable of contextualizing sentences or paragraphs; the final score is given by the cumulative score of each word, without taking context into account.
+The major disadvantage of this approach is that most libraries cannot contextualize sentences or paragraphs; the final score is given by the cumulative score of each word without considering the context.

-Still, rule-based algorithms have proven extremely useful and fairly accurate, with a low amount of effort required in terms of their implementation.
+Still, rule-based algorithms have proven extremely useful and offer accurate results, with a low amount of effort required in terms of their implementation.

 There are two main libraries for performing sentiment analysis using rule-based approaches:
 - VADER (*Valence Aware Dictionary for Sentiment Reasoning*)